Last Updated on July 22, 2022 by Malerie Yolen-Cohen and Sandra Foyt

 STAY: Back Creek Inn

-You won’t be able to resist the “creek” views from the backyard of this charming 7-room inn.
-Decorated in “antique chic,” there is nothing that gets old about sunsets from the garden patio or out on the small pier, or the incredible gourmet breakfasts served in a charming dining room.
+You won’t be able to resist the “creek” views from the backyard of Back Creek Inn, a charming 7-room waterfront lodging Decorated in “antique chic,” there is nothing that gets old about sunsets from the garden patio or out on the small pier, or the incredible gourmet breakfasts served in a charming dining room.

 Owner, Carol Pennock makes all guests feel welcome, including those who arrive by boat.
 Yes, the Inn has a small dock, with its own resident Osprey family out back if you happen to be cruising the Chesapeake and want to stay.
 Rooms and cottage $135-$230 include an excellently and professionally prepared three course gourmet breakfast.